intrig-unicamp/macsad/README.md

 ==========
 Follow the steps below to setup and run MACSAD on a Ubuntu 14.0 and later.

-Note: In this tutorial we are going to install the MACSAD at `/root` folder
+Note: In this tutorial we are going to install the MACSAD at `/root` folder.

 # Part 1
 ---